 I’m surprised that I even have to add this but it does happen.
 You find a prior year model watercraft (new 0 hours – never been registered) and your local dealer gives you a price.
 To make sure you’re getting a good deal you go online to KBB or NADA to see what price it should be and see that the dealership is thousands more than what KBB says.

-The reason why you don’t use KBB to tell you what price you should be paying for your NEW Jet ski is because KBB is there to tell you what price you should pay for a USED jet ski.
+The reason why you don’t use KBB to tell you what price you should be paying for your NEW Jet ski is that KBB is there to tell you what price you should pay for a USED jet ski.
 Just because the Jet Ski is a leftover model does not mean it’s USED.
 The leftover model is still NEW since it has no hours on it and the warranty has not started.

 If the unit was actually used than KBB would be a great tool for getting a price on a unit but if a dealership has a leftover model that’s never been registered than KBB would not be a fair way to get a price.
 YOU WILL NEVER FIND A NEW UN-REGISTERED JET SKI WITH ZERO HOURS ON IT FOR KBB PRICE.
 KBB IS ONLY FOR USED.

 This is another one that people compare jet ski dealers to car dealers – test drives.
-All the cars that a car dealership gets in are all ready to go and you can easily take any one you like out before you buy.
+All the cars that a car dealership gets in are all ready to go and you can easily take anyone you like out before you buy.
 You’ll be a fool not to.

 This is not so easily done with watercraft.
 It’s nothing for you to hop in a car and take it down the road, but with a jet ski you need water and most dealerships are not on the water.
 Also, watercraft dealers don’t have one of every unit ready to go.
 It’s better for the dealership to keep the units in the crates since that is the best way to keep it clean and pristine for its new owner.
 Would you rather have a jet ski that’s fresh in the crate or one that many people have been on running around and crashing into docks since it’s their first time out?
 I’m sure you want the one in the crate since it has not been in the water.